Keyboard shortcuts

 greeter-session=lightdm-gtk-greeter

-Exit arch-chroot with exit.
+Exit arch-chroot with exit

 Unmount your partitions and reboot: